prateekdwv/prateekdwv.github.io/index.md

 subtitle: Computer Science Theoretician
 ---

-I'm currently a postdoctoral researcher in the Theory Group at the [IT University of Copenhagen](https://www.itu.dk/) working with [Prof. Nutan Limaye](https://www.itu.dk/~nuli/index.html).
-Previously, I was a PhD student in the Department of [Computer Science and Engineering](https://cse.iitk.ac.in/) at [Indian Institute of Technology Kanpur](http://iitk.ac.in/), under the guidance of [Prof Nitin Saxena](https://cse.iitk.ac.in/users/nitin/).
+I'm currently a postdoctoral researcher in the Theory Group at the IT University of Copenhagen working with [Prof. Nutan Limaye](https://www.itu.dk/~nuli/index.html).
+Previously, I was a PhD student at Indian Institute of Technology Kanpur, under the guidance of [Prof Nitin Saxena](https://cse.iitk.ac.in/users/nitin/).

 My research interest lies in the area of Theoretical Computer Science.
 Specifically, I work in the domain of Algebraic Complexity Theory.
 At times I also like to spend time to study areas like Graph Theory, Algorithms, Computational Number Theory and Group Testing Problems.